judithn226/TProfileGenerator1/README.md

 The project must prompt the user to build an engineering team.
 An engineering team consists of a manager, and any number of engineers and interns.

+## Installation Process

+In order to install the app dependencies run: npm i

+In order to use the Team Profile Generator, cd into the Develop folder and run: node app.js

+To test the Team Profile Generator run: npm run test